Skip to main content

 ld -bexport:fast_tan.exp -o fast_tan.o -bnoentry -L/some/other/path -lmass -bmodtype:SRE

-(or, if you would like the 64-bit versions of the exported functions)
+(or, if you want the 64-bit versions of the exported functions)

 ld -bexport:fast_tan.exp -o fast_tan.o -b64 -bnoentry -lmass -bmodtype:SRE